ghosind/collection/README.md

 This package provides the following data structure interfaces and implementations:

-- `Collection`: The root interface of most of the structures in this package (without `Dictionary`).
+- `Collection`: The root interface of most of the structures in this package (without `Dict`).

 - `List`: An ordered collection (also known as a sequence).

     - [`ArrayList`](https://pkg.go.dev/github.com/ghosind/collection/list#ArrayList): The implementation of List based on Go built-in slice structure.

     - [`LinkedList`](https://pkg.go.dev/github.com/ghosind/collection/list#LinkedList): The implementation of List based on doubly linked list.

+    - [`CopyOnWriteArrayList`](https://pkg.go.dev/github.com/ghosind/collection/list#CopyOnWriteArrayList): The thread safe implementation of List based on copy-on-write strategy.

 - `Set`: A collection interface that contains no duplicate elements.